leeola/docs/contents/guides/general-htaccess/index.md

 ### RewriteEngine & mod_rewrite

-For the sake of discussion, lets say i have two Koding domains `http://username.kd.io` and `http://my.name.is.username.kd.io`.
-How would i forward the first to the second?
+For the sake of discussion, lets say I have two Koding domains `http://username.kd.io` and `http://my.name.is.username.kd.io`.
+How would I forward the first to the second?

 Htaccess makes this pretty simple.
-Create a .htaccess file in your Web directory if you don't already have one
+Create a .htaccess file in your Web directory, if you don't already have one,
 `touch ~/Web/.htaccess && chmod 644 ~/Web/.htaccess` and add the
 following RewriteRule: